emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 03. The settings interface

 == Changelog ==
+= 6.5.1 =
+* E-MAILiT's innovative Advertising notice, can be hidden.
 = 6.5 =
 * Eliminate/remove the plugin from certain page(s) or post(s).
 = 6.4.5 =